 Some Attorneys exclusively advocate Bankruptcy proceedings as a remedy for mortgage foreclosure, but in most foreclosure cases, a Bankruptcy action should be considered as only one of many potential strategies that we offer for keeping your home.
 The first strategy to consider is to aggressively defend against the foreclosure and force the Plaintiff to prove its case.

 You should consult with an attorney, not only if you desire to keep your property, but also even if you have decided to let the property go back to the lender — because serious consequences can result if you do nothing to defend the case.
 In addition to your having lost the property itself, if the foreclosure goes undefended, the Plaintiff (the lender, loan servicer or other party that is suing you) can potentially obtain a “deficiency judgment” against you, which is a court order requiring you to pay the lender the difference between the debt owed and the current market value of the property.
 You can also potentially become liable for additional income taxes after the foreclosure, if the Plaintiff files a form 1099 against you using your Social Security number(s) to report its alleged “loss” to the IRS as your alleged “gain” as income.
-Also, if you hire an attorney, he will be better able to directly negotiate with Plaintiff’s counsel to obtain a settlement in your favor with a possible permanent loan modification.
+Also, if you hire a foreclosure defense lawyer, he will be better able to directly negotiate with Plaintiff’s counsel to obtain a settlement in your favor with a possible permanent loan modification.

 There are in fact several valid, legal ways to defend against the Plaintiff’s attempt to foreclose and take your property away from you, including but not limited to the following: